SIT Graduate Institute Intensive Field Courses

 Course number: SDIS-5020-LIBE

 This three-week course takes an experiential, holistic, and critical look at the challenges facing a people in the aftermath of a brutal civil war.
+The course examines many of the interrelated societal factors, including economic, social, political, and cultural forces and the needs of diverse socioeconomic classes, sexes, ages, tribes, and war victims — including child soldiers — exploited to wage the war.
 Through the voices of Liberians, including government officials, scholars, development practitioners, and citizen activists, the course examines the causes and consequences of war, the process of reconciliation and healing, and the strategies for building a just, equitable, and sustainable society.

 800.336.1616 (toll free in US)